rec/dtyper/README.md

   a callable function with the correct defaults.

 * `dtyper.Typer`is identical to typer.Typer, except that the `command()`
-   decorator method wraps its functions with `function` above so they can be called from regular Python code.
-You can think of it as as a fix to this bug in typer.Typer.command, if you like. :-)
+   decorator method wraps its functions with `dtyper.function` above so they can be called from regular Python code.
+You can think of it as as a fix to a bug in `typer.Typer.command`, if you like. :-)

 `dtyper.function` filled a need several people had mentioned online, but I think developing with `dtyper.dataclass` is the way to go, particularly if you expect the code to grow medium-sized or beyond.

 ## Installation